alibashi-brian/alibashi-brian.github.io/_publications/updates.md

 ---
-title: "I will update this page with any projects I develop!"
+title: I will update this page with any projects I develop!
 ---